jgrayson-apl/CommercialRealEstate/README.md

 ### Details

 This demo focuses on a simple site selection use-case for commercial real estate.
 Users can select from a pre-defined list of commercial real estate types such as retail, office, industrial or mixed-use.
-For each type a list of sites is presented for the user to select from.
-When a site is selected the preview map will zoom into the site to provide context about the location.
+For each type a different list of sites is presented for the user to select from.
+When a site is selected the preview map will zoom to that site to provide context about the location.
 Selecting the action button for the site will start the geoenrichment process for that site.
 A new panel is added showing details about the site, a map of the site, and various details retrieved from the geoenrichment service.
-The search area is based on the type of site and varies simple distances to walk and drive travel times.
+The search area is based on the type of site and varies from simple distances to walk and drive travel times.

 ### GeoEnrichment